List of owners of National Women's Soccer League teams

-National Women's Soccer League (NWSL) owners own a share in the National Women's Soccer League and have the right to operate a team.
-Players' rights to play in the league are controlled by a team.
+National Women's Soccer League owners own a share in the National Women's Soccer League (NWSL) and have the right to operate a team.
+Players' rights to play in the league are held an individual team.
 Each NWSL team has an investor-operator that is a shareholder in the league.
 The league has a profit-sharing arrangement amongst the teams.

-As of June 2025, the league has 11 investor-operators for its 10 current and one future clubs.
+As of June 2025, the league has 16 investor-operator individuals or groups for its 14 current and 2 future clubs.